EMFormer: Efficient Multi-Scale Transformer for Accumulative Context Weather Forecasting: Additional Experiments

 In this section, we present experimental results to validate our theoretical claims.

-\textbf{Experiment on Theorem 1.} The performance comparison between the plain multi‑scale module and our proposed multi‑convs layer is summarized in \cref{tab:conv_performance}.
+\textbf{Experiment on Proposition 1.} The performance comparison between the plain multi‑scale module and our proposed multi‑convs layer is summarized in \cref{tab:conv_performance}.
 Given identical input features and initialization, the differences in output statistics and weight gradients between the two modules remain below \(10^{-4}\), confirming the functional equivalence of their forward and backward passes in \cref{subsec:proof2}.
 At the same time, the forward and backward runtimes of the multi‑convs layer are reduced by a factor of 5.69× relative to the plain multi‑scale module.

-\textbf{Experiment on Theorem 2.} To validate the proof of Theorem 2 given in \cref{subsec:proof2}, we visualize the evolution of \(\theta\) alongside the learning rate during training (\cref{fig:lr_theta}).
+\textbf{Experiment on Proposition 2.} To validate the proof of Proposition 2 given in \cref{subsec:proof2}, we visualize the evolution of \(\theta\) alongside the learning rate during training (\cref{fig:lr_theta}).
 The curve shows that \(\theta\) starts from \(-\pi/2\) and stabilizes near \(\pi/2\) after approximately 30 epochs.

 To further assess the effectiveness of the proposed loss, we conduct an ablation study on a 6‑year subset of ERA5 data, comparing eight different loss formulations (\cref{tab:ablation_loss}).
 The results indicate that both the variable‑weighted loss and the latitude‑weighted loss individually outperform the plain L2 loss.
 Interestingly, simply combining the two weighting strategies without adaptive balancing yields worse performance than either alone.
 In contrast, the hybrid loss with sine‑based balancing achieves the best results, improving Z500, T2M, T850, and U10 by 0.8, 0.02, 0.024, and 0.017, respectively, over the best single‑weighted variant.
 These experiments confirm that our hybrid loss effectively guides the model to balance variable‑wise and geographic information, leading to superior forecast accuracy.